djeada/Backend-Engineers-Guide/notes/distributed_computing/operational_transform.md

+## Operational Transform (OT)

-Operational Transform (OT) is a technique used in distributed systems to enable real-time collaborative editing of shared documents.
+Operational Transform is a technique in distributed systems for real-time collaborative editing of shared documents.

-## The Challenge of Collaborative Editing
+## Collaborative Editing Challenges

-Collaborative editing of shared documents is a challenging problem in distributed systems, as multiple users can simultaneously modify the same document.
-Without some form of coordination or synchronization, the resulting document can become inconsistent or even corrupted.
+Collaborative editing can be difficult in distributed systems because:

+- Multiple users can modify the document at the same time.
+- Coordination or synchronization is needed to prevent inconsistencies or corruption.

-## How Operational Transform Works
+## How OT Works

-Operational Transform works by transforming a sequence of edits performed by one user into a new sequence of edits that can be applied by another user without causing conflicts.
-This is done by analyzing the semantic meaning of the edits and identifying any potential conflicts or inconsistencies.
+OT transforms a sequence of edits by:

+- Analyzing the meaning of the edits.
+- Identifying potential conflicts or inconsistencies.
+- Creating a new sequence of edits to apply without causing conflicts.

 ## Types of Operations

-Operational Transform can be used to transform different types of operations, including:
+OT can transform operations like:

-* Insertion: Adding new content to the document.
+- Insertion: Adding new content to the document.
-* Deletion: Removing existing content from the document.
+- Deletion: Removing existing content from the document.
-* Move: Changing the position of existing content within the document.
+- Move: Changing content position within the document.
-* Format: Changing the style or formatting of existing content.
+- Format: Changing the style or formatting of content.

-## Implementing Operational Transform
+## Implementing OT

-Implementing Operational Transform can be challenging, as it requires careful consideration of the data model used to represent the document, as well as the algorithms used to transform operations.
-Some popular Operational Transform implementations include:
+Implementing OT can be challenging due to:

+- The need for a suitable data model to represent the document.
+- The development of algorithms to transform operations.

+Popular OT implementations include:

-- Google Docs: A popular web-based collaborative editing platform that uses Operational Transform to synchronize changes across multiple users.
+- Google Docs: A web-based collaborative editing platform using OT to synchronize changes.

-- ShareJS: An open-source Operational Transform library that can be integrated into custom applications.
+- ShareJS: An open-source OT library for custom applications.